 Admitted Students Guide

-to discuss steps required to remove the condition.
+the CCEE Graduate advisor before taking classes to discuss steps required to remove

-- A student should meet with the Graduate Adviser during office hours to complete a
+- A student should meet with the CCEE Graduate Advisor during office hours to complete

-Program of Study (POS) via WebPortal (electronically), preferably immediately after
+a Program of Study (POS) via the WebPortal, preferably immediately after the first

-the first semester.
-You should bring with you a list of 500 and 600 level courses
+semester.
+You should bring with you a list of 500 and 600 level courses that you have

-that you have either taken or plan to take.
-POS should be submitted as early as possible, but no later than the semester prior
+either taken or plan to take.
+A POS should be submitted as early as possible, but no later than the semester prior

 to anticipated graduation.

-- Student should check on the WebPortal if he or she has been advanced to candidacy,
+- Students may check the WebPortal to view if they have been advanced to candidacy,

 which usually happens automatically with POS approval and after successful completion